nmarsceau/minimal-powershell-prompt/README.md

 # Minimal PowerShell Prompt

-This script alters the default PowerShell prompt to create a more minimal experience.
+This script alters the default PowerShell prompt to create a more useful experience while trying to remain as minimal as possible.

 ## Installation